snymainn/snymainn.github.io/lists/markdown_tips.md

 ## Use the generated html pages

 Remember to link to html variants of your Markdown pages in e.g. index.html.
 E.g. this page is name markdown_pages.md, but you must refer to markdown_pages.html to view it.
-The html file is generated every time you push and update and not a file you need to make manually.
+The html file is generated every time you push an update and not a file you need to make manually.